Postdoctoral fellow at the Infrared Processing and Analysis Center (IPAC/Caltech)

 its conversion into stars for various galaxy types.
 The large volumes probed allow me

-to study rare massive galaxies, in particular how they stop forming stars.
+to study rare massive galaxies, in particular those mechanisms that halted their star formation.

-Moreover, observational GSMFs are pivotal to calibrate and/or test models of galaxy formation.
+Moreover, such observatoinal statistics are pivotal to calibrate and/or test models of galaxy formation.

-Some of the scientific and technical questions that lead my work are: How does the high-mass end of the GSMF evolve?
+Some of the scientific questions that lead my work are: What are the processes responsible for baryonic/stellar mass accretion in the early universe?

-Are there passive galxies at z>3, and what are their features?
+Are there passive galxies at z>4, and how did they stop forming stars?

 What is the role played by active galactic nuclei?

 On the technical side, I spend efforts to optimise IR photometric source extraction and SED fitting techniques, especially to correctly identify high-z galaxies, and recover their physical properties.
 I am also intrigued by new observational analyses like self-organizing maps and cosmic filament reconstruction.